Orthocerida

+A fossil found in the Caucasus was previously assigned to Orthocerida, extending the range to the Early Cretaceous, but has since been reassigned to the order Mixosiphonata.

 Shell form

 The shell is usually long, and may be straight ("orthoconic") or gently curved.
-In life, these animals may have been similar to the modern squid, except for the long shell.
+In life, these animals may have been similar to the modern squid, except for their long shell.
 The internal structure of the shell consists of concavo-convex chambers linked by a centrally-placed tube called a siphuncle.
 There is a tendency for the chambers to develop cameral deposits, which were used as ballast to balance the long gas-filled shell.
 Depending on the family, the siphuncle has orthochoanitic (short and straight) or cyrtochoanitic (outwardly curved) septal necks, which protrude from the septa.
 The shell surface may be (depending on the species or genus) smooth, transversely ribbed, or ornamented by a network of fine lirae.
 Fossils are common and have been found on many continents, including the Americas, Africa, Europe, and Asia.

 Ecology

-Orthocerids may have swum near the sea bed with their buoyant shell resting horizontally in the water, although some have suggested they floated more passively among the plankton or rested on the sea floor.
+Orthocerids may have swum near the sea bed with their buoyant shell resting horizontally in the water, floated more passively among plankton, or rested on the sea floor.
 Like modern cephalopods they would have used jet-propulsion for locomotion.
-However, the long bulky shell and relatively weak muscle attachments make it unlikely that they were as agile as ammonoids or modern cephalopods.
+Their long, bulky shell and relatively weak muscle attachments however make it unlikely that they were as agile as ammonoids or modern cephalopods.
 They most likely fed on trilobites and small arthropods.

 Taxonomy

-Orthocerid taxonomy is based on characters found in the shell, principally in the nature of the siphuncle.
-It is not without its problems however since features can appear repeatedly by the process of homeomorphy (convergent evolution), making certain taxa appear to have a much longer stratigraphic range than in actuality.
+Orthocerid taxonomy is based primarily on morphological characters found in the shell, principally in the nature of the siphuncle.
+Parsing these relationships out however can become complicated due to similar characteristics through convergent evolution, making certain taxa appear to have a much longer stratigraphic range than in actuality.

-A recent study of very well preserved embryonic shells of the family Pseudorthoceratidae from the Mississippian (Lower Carboniferous) Imo Formation of Arkansas (Kröger and Mapes 2004) reveals that the morphologic diversity of the early growth stages of these creatures is more diverse than would be expected.
-Although this indicates that the Pseudorthoceratidae may be in need of revision, it also shows the value of embryonic shell morphology in understanding orthocerid phylogeny.
+Well preserved embryonic shells of the family Pseudorthoceratidae from the Mississippian (Lower Carboniferous) Imo Formation of Arkansas revealed significant diversity in the shells' morphology, as well as indicating that Pseudorthoceratidae may be in need of revision.